Maud Howe Elliott: Biography

 After her marriage, she lived in Chicago (1892–93) and Italy (1894-1900/1906-1910), before moving to Newport, where she spent the rest of her life.
 She was a founding member of the Newport Art Association, and served as its secretary from 1912 to 1942.
 Howe was also a founder of the Progressive Party and took part in the suffrage movement.
+In 1920, when women gained the right to vote, Maud Howe Elliott was unable to vote because a Congressional Act revoked her citizenship.
+This act specifically targeted American-born women who had married foreigners, stripping them of their citizenship rights.
+Notably, this legislation only affected women, as men who were married to foreign citizens retained their citizenship.
+Maud was greatly influenced by her mother's ideas and convictions about women's role in society and particularly so in terms of women's suffrage.
+She fought passionately for women to be liberated from the societal expectations and roles determined to them by male dominated society.
+In 1940, she was attributed with an honorary degree of Doctor of Letters from Brown University.